scoskey/m189/homework.md

 2. ...

+3. Write the complete solution to Exam 2, Problem 6.
+You can earn up to 4 bonus points on the exam.

 ## Week 8 (Not due---just to study!)

 1. Scheinerman, Chapter 3 self test 14, 15, 18, 19, 20